grovetools/grove-gemini/docs/04-configuration.md

 ### Viewing the Default Project

-To see the current default project and the order in which it's resolved, use `gemapi config get project`.
+The `gemapi config get project` command shows the current default project and the order in which it is resolved.

 ```bash
 gemapi config get project